 - The case may be heard by the Judicial Affairs Committee.

-- The case may be heard by the dean of students.
-If the student requests the second option, under certain circumstances the dean may decline to hear the case.
+- The case may be heard by the vice president for student life.
+If the student requests the second option, under certain circumstances the vice president may decline to hear the case.
 In this situation, the Judicial Affairs Committee will conduct the hearing.

 The student has the right to appeal to the Judicial Appeals Committee or the dean of students.
 The appeal must be sent to the Office of Student Conduct within five class days of when the decision was rendered.